 2. Sign the application.
 If you have counsel, he or she should sign.

-3. Pay the application fee of 450 kronor to the district court's PlusGiro account.
+3. Pay the application fee of SEK 900 or SEK 2800 to the district court's PlusGiro account.
+Which application fee you have to pay is due to the process.
+Contact the district court if you are uncertain about which application fee you must pay.
 State the name and civic registration (ID) or company registration/organisation number of the parties on the remittance slip.

 4. Send or submit the application at the district court, together with any registration certificate.
 State how the application fee has been paid.